Phantomcrew-de/EDL-Tools-for-Live-Video-Production/README.md

 ## 📄 License

-MIT License (Feel free to use, adapt, and distribute)
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, modify, and distribute it — as long as you share your changes under the same license.

 ---